lwtnn/lwtnn/README.md

 This is a few lightweight classes to apply a trained neural net.
 The main design principles are:

- - **Minimal dependencies:** It should only depend on C++11 and Eigen (maybe I'll add boost to handle parsing of the configuration).
+ - **Minimal dependencies:** The core class should only depend on C++11 and [Eigen][eg].
+The JSON parser to read in NNs also requires boost [PropertyTree][pt].
  - **Flat structure:** Each layer in the NN inherits from the `ILayer` abstract base class, the NN itself is just a stack of `ILayer` derived classes.
  - **Easy to extend:** Should cover 95% of deep network architectures we would realistically consider.

-At the moment we also include a converter from the [AGILEPack][ap] Yaml format to the format used here.
+At the moment we also include a Python converter from the [AGILEPack][ap] Yaml format to the format used here.
 In the future we hope to include converters from the [Keras][kr] format as well.

 How do I use it?
 ----------------

 #### Quick Start ####

-Just run `./test-nn.sh`.
+After running `make`, just run `./test-nn.sh`.
 If nothing goes wrong you should see something like:

 ```
 out1 4